 1After-tax returns in the table above are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
-The return after taxes on distributions and sale of Portfolio shares may exceed the Portfolio's other returns due to an assumed tax benefit from any losses on a sale of Portfolio shares at the end of the
+The return after taxes on distributions and sale of Portfolio shares may exceed the Portfolio's other returns due to an assumed tax benefit from any losses on a sale of Portfolio shares at the end of the measurement period.
+Actual after-tax returns depend on an investor's tax situation and may differ from those shown, and after-tax returns shown are not relevant to investors who hold their Portfolio shares through tax-deferred arrangements, such as 401(k) plans or Individual Retirement Accounts.

-Pradipta Chakrabortty and Babatunde Ojo serve as the portfolio managers of the Frontier Emerging Markets Portfolio.
-Mr. Chakrabortty has held his position since December 2008 and Mr. Ojo has held his position since June 2014.
+Pradipta Chakrabortty, Sergey Dubin and Babatunde Ojo serve as the portfolio managers of the Frontier Emerging Markets Portfolio.
+Mr. Chakrabortty has held his position since December 2008, Mr. Dubin has held his position since January 2022, and Mr. Ojo has held his position since June 2014.
 Messrs.
 Chakrabortty and Ojo are co-lead portfolio managers.